 Cooking eggs can be a daunting task for many people.
 There are many ways to cook eggs without oil or butter, but when you’re on a diet or a budget, it can be a bit difficult.

-Here we’ll go over all the ways you can cook your eggs without oil to enjoy them daily without sacrifice to variety!
+Here we’ll go over all the ways you can cook your eggs without oil or butter to enjoy them daily without sacrifice variety!

 How to Cook Eggs without Oil Or Butter?

-Frying in a copper or other non-stick pan.
+Frying in a copper or other non-stick pan:

 By making sure the surface of the pan is uniformly hot.
 At a high enough temperature, you assure that your egg will hit the pan and immediately start to cook.

 Scrambled in a non-stick or copper frying pan

 Like your fried eggs, the key to doing this in a non-stick pan is to simply be sure it’s heated well enough before you introduce your eggs.

-Poached in a pot of water.
+Poached in a pot of water:

 This method tends to have a bit of a learning curve, but once you have the step-down, you’re free to enjoy it!
 You’ll be able to cook eggs without oil in no time.

 In one smooth, easy motion, slip the egg into the liquid.
 Cook until just done, and be sure to use a slotted spoon to remove from the liquid.

-Hard-boiled or soft-boiled in water.
+Hard-boiled or soft-boiled in water:

 Bring your water to a boil and then add your eggs!
 Place your eggs in a pot of cold water and add enough to cover them by an inch.

 Remove your eggs to a plate and heat your pot of water.
 Once it boils, use a slotted spoon to gently place your eggs within the pot of water.

-- 6 minutes - Soft boiled, perfect for serving in an egg cup.
+- 6 minutes – Softboiled, perfect for serving in an egg cup.
 Liquidy yolk, very soft white.

 - 7 minutes – Perfect to spread on toast—soft yolk with jam-like consistency through the entire egg.